Ford partners with Postmates and Walmart for autonomous grocery delivery in Miami area

 Driverless grocery delivery is a hot new trend.
-Nuro teamed up with grocery giant Kroger for self-driving grocery deliveries in the U.S. this summer, and shortly after, startup Robotmart announced plans to test its driverless grocery store on wheels.
+Nuro teamed up with grocery giant Kroger for self-driving grocery deliveries in the U.S. this summer, and shortly after, startup Robomart announced plans to test its driverless grocery store on wheels.
 In September, Udelv partnered with Farmstead grocery chains in Oklahoma City to transport perishables to customers’ doorsteps.

 Now Ford’s getting in on the action.
 The automaker today announced a collaboration with Postmates to deliver food, personal care items, and other everyday goods from Walmart stores in Miami-Dade County.
 Over the course of the pilot program, it’ll gather data about customer preferences and “explore how … self-driving vehicles can complement Walmart’s existing delivery offerings.”